Greatness cannot be obtained; it is already within us. We simply must strip away the Ego and stand naked in our power. – James McCrae

 Lisa Nichols’ words still resonate with me: “There’s a lot of things you want to be.
 But normal should not be one of them.”

 I’m the acting vice-president by the way. 😉

 Just like a video game is programmed with rules and parameters, the field of external reality is programmed into the game of life.
 We cannot change the rules.
 But we can improve our skills and advance to the next level.
 The game of life is designed to make us the hero.
 We must only be brave enough to play.

-James shares about the most challenging part when making a personal breakthrough.
+James shares the most challenging part when making a personal breakthrough.
 In spite of everything you’ve learned, you must still return to the same life, same people, same house.

 He realized that circumstances do not automatically change.
-What changes is how we respond differently to those circumstances.
+What changes is how we respond to those circumstances.
 Same circumstances, different response.

 Why?
 Because you’ve broken through the limited perception of the ego and your awareness has already expanded.
 You’ve elevated above your ego.
 You still hear the sh#t your ego says, but you no longer react to it.
 You just listen.
 Then you are able to respond better.